fullcalendar/fullcalendar-docs/_docs-v4/upgrading-from-v3.md

 ## Vertical Resource View

 Previously, the <del>groupByResource</del> and <del>groupByDateAndResource</del> settings would do two things.
-They would "active" a vertical resource view (as opposed to rendering the non-resource version of the view) as well as control the headers at the top of the view.
+They would "activate" a vertical resource view (as opposed to rendering the non-resource version of the view) as well as control the headers at the top of the view.

-Now, explicitly specifying a resource view such as `resourceTimeGridDay` is how you "active" a vertical resource.
+Now, explicitly specifying a resource view such as `resourceTimeGridDay` is how you "activate" a vertical resource.
 Additionally, these two settings have been collapsed into one:

 ```js
 datesAboveResources: false // the default. instead of groupByResource:true